MRAdibi/Dice-rolling-game/README.md

 # Dice-rolling-game

-A simpe game created using javascript
+A simpe game created using Javascript & Python

 ## start server